r-neal-kelly/doticu-npc-party/README.md

 (Some older versions of the above may work with my mod, but they are not supported.)

-## Compatibility:
+## Incompatibilities:
-- there are possible issues that may occur when using another follower framework at the same time as this one.
-One of the goals of this mod was to touch as few vanilla assets as possible, but no promises can be made regarding compatibility with other frameworks
+- One of the goals of this mod was to touch as few vanilla assets as possible.
+The primary assets that have been touched, as of right now, are dialogue topics.
-- this should be compatible with most if not all custom follower mods
+- so there will be some incompatibilities with Relationship Dialogue Overhaul because many "Follow me" dialogues will conflict.
+- it's extremely likely that this follower framework will conflict with any other follower framework.
+It is advised to use only one framework at a time

 ## Recommended:
 - [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194) for all your modding needs